 The men's lacrosse team continues to grow under the leadership of Shawn Nadelen.
 Despite losing an All-American goalkeeper, he led the Tigers to their second straight winning season, something that has not been done since 2006 and 2007.

-In just his second season as head coach, Shawn Nadelen led the Tigers to their fourth Colonial Athletic Association (CAA) tournament title and first since 2005.
+In just his second season as head coach, Nadelen led the Tigers to their fourth Colonial Athletic Association (CAA) tournament title and first since 2005.
 Towson also made its 11th appearance in the NCAA Tournament and first since 2007.